Mr-upadhyay/ClipboardSync-PC-to-IOS-ANDROID/README.md

 ## 🚀 Step 2: Download and Open the Folder

-- Download the **ClipboardSync** folder to your PC and extract it if it's zipped.
+- Download the **ClipboardSync-PC-to-IOS-ANDROID** folder to your PC and extract it if it's zipped.

 ---